Hijacking Recall 2012

 Posted: April 30, 2012

-Walker, Lieutenant Governor Rebecca Kleefisch and four GOP Senate seats were targeted in a second round of recalls in 2012, and a WMC executive said shortly before the May 8 primary that the group planned to spend $2 million on television ads around the state to support the governor.
-Two of the ads - here and here - via WisPolitics.com - said Walker balanced the state budget, and Wisconsin's economy and employment picture have begun to improve.
+Walker, Lieutenant Governor Rebecca Kleefisch and four GOP Senate seats were targeted in a second round of recalls in 2012, and a WMC executive said shortly before the May 8, 2012 primary that the group planned to spend $2 million on television ads around the state to support the governor.
+Two of the ads - one of them here - via WisPolitics.com - said Walker balanced the state budget, and Wisconsin's economy and employment picture have begun to improve.

 Another ad in mid-May lauded the governor's economic policies based on job figures released by the Walker administration that showed the state actually added more than 30,000 jobs in 2011, rather than losing jobs according to earlier federal figures.
 The group also sponsored a television ad - here - as well as radio ads that attacked Walker's Democratic opponent Tom Barrett saying unemployment, taxes and spending all increased in Milwaukee while he was mayor.
 Another ad - here - featured testimonials from people who claimed Walker balanced the state budget and that his policies were improving the state economy.